mosesbenjamin/nginx/README.md

 #### Serving content from an outside directory

-- Use the "locations" directory and specify path to the directory
+- Use the "location" directive to specify path to the directory
 - Run: nginx -s reload
 - Visit browser and specify path to the outside directory.
 The server should return a 403 error
 - Specifying the full path however, would serve the content in the directory (i.e adding the filename with its extension)

+#### Restricting access with the "location" directive and regex

+- location ~ <regex-goes-here>; next specify a return response